-In RouterOS v7 ignore-direct-modem parameter is moved under
+For RouterOS v7 ignore-direct-modem parameter renamed to "mode" and moved to

 |allow-roaming (yes | no; Default: no)||Enable data roaming for connecting to other countries data-providers.
 Not all LTE modems support this feature.
 Some modems, that do not fully support this feature, will connect to the network but will not establish an IP data connection with allow-roaming set to no.|

 |apn-profiles (string; Default: default)||Which APN profile to use for this interface|

 |band (integer list; Default: "")||LTE Frequency band used in communication |